FerdinandoGeografo/hangman-game/README.md

   - Animation of a guessed letter that flips in showing the letter
   - Animation of the menu on open and close.

 - [NgRx](https://ngrx.io/guide/signals) : For state management, I chose to use NgRx Signal.
 This standalone library provides a reactive solution for managing global and local state through a series of utilities built on top of Angular Signals.
-Thanks to NgRx, I was able to mantain a well-organized folder structure and ensure total decoupling between the application's logic and state management.
+Thanks to NgRx, I was able to maintain a well-organized folder structure and ensure total decoupling between the application's logic and application's view and data rendering.
 The logic was defined declaratively and provided as a service to the application, while data rendering and management of input events from the UI were handled through smart and dumb components.

-During the development, I gained a lot of practice in creating shared reusable componenet.
+During the development, I gained a lot of practice in creating shared reusable component.
 For example, I designed a versatile ButtonComponent that could be used both as a button ,to trigger specific actions on click, and as a link for redirects, maintaining the correct semantic of these elements.

 Another example of a reusable component is the Menu of the game: to allow customization of the menu sections ,like header and content items, I opted for composition using ng-template, defining and exposing references to this composable templates via structural directives.
 This made the menu highly flexible and adaptable to different use cases needs.